Patrick Francis Healy: Racial identity

 Throughout his life, Healy's race was the subject of speculation.
 According to the one-drop rule, which prevailed during his lifetime, he was considered a "negro" because he had at least one black ancestor.
 The Healy brothers considered themselves White, rather than Black.
 Of them all, Patrick Healy most readily passed as White.
-Indeed, his passport described his complexion as "light", suggesting he passed as a light-skinned White man, rather than as a light-skinned Black man.
+His passport described his complexion as "light", suggesting he passed as a light-skinned White man, rather than as a light-skinned Black man.
 Though he himself identified as White, knowledge of his mixed race background would not be a secret while he served as president of Georgetown University.
 His fellow Jesuits knew of his mixed race, but it is unlikely that this was widely known outside of Jesuit circles.

 Despite his appearance and self-identity, there was some speculation about his race in his early life.
 While decrying racism in the United States in an 1862 article, Orestes Brownson, a Catholic convert who knew the Healy family personally, alluded to the Healy brothers who became priests as belonging to the category of "men with large admixture of negro blood, born of slave mothers."
 Likewise, while in school, Patrick Healy faced rumors among classmates that his White but slightly dark complexion was due to the presence of some "Spanish blood."
 Of the three Healy brothers who were priests, only Alexander Sherwood Healy appeared Black.

 Though Healy's biracial background was not widely known during his lifetime, there was a resurgent interest in his history in the mid-20th century.
 In the early 1950s, Jesuit sociologist Albert S. Foley began inquiring into the history of the Healy family, culminating in a 1954 book that described their mixed race.
 In the 1960s and 1970s, Georgetown University began publicly identifying Healy as Black.